 Institut Pasteur and University of the West Indies, Mona Join Renowned Global Virus Network to Combat Viral Diseases

 Baltimore, Maryland, USA, May 24, 2016: The Global Virus Network (GVN), representing 36 Centers of Excellence and 6 Affiliates in 24 countries comprising foremost experts in every class of virus causing disease in humans, announced today the addition of the Institut Pasteur as its newest Center of Excellence and the University of the West Indies, Mona (UWI) as its newest Affiliate Center of Excellence.
-The announcement was made by Robert Gallo, MD, GVN Co-Founder and Scientific Director and José Esparza, MD, PhD, GVN President.
+The announcement was made by Robert Gallo, MD, GVN Co-Founder and International Scientific Advisor and José Esparza, MD, PhD, GVN President.

 “These two new additions are particularly important as they strengthen GVN’s international reach,” said Dr. Gallo, who is also Director of the Institute of Human Virology (IHV) at the University of Maryland School of Medicine, a GVN Center of Excellence.
 “I have a long history of working with Institut Pasteur and look forward to collaborating again through GVN initiatives.
 Their science is superb and their network impressive.”
 Dr. Gallo continued, “We also look forward to working with colleagues in Jamaica through UWI to explore new research projects, such as those involving endemic viruses in the region including HIV and HTLV, and to examine and implement best practices as we work together to enhance the global safety net against viral disease.”